plone/documentation/docs/classic-ui/viewlets.md

     />
 ```

-Now, we need to render our viewlet manager somehow.
+Next, we need to render our viewlet manager somehow.
-One place to do it is in a {file}`main_template.pt`, but because we need to add this HTML output to a header section which is produced by *another* viewlet manager, we need to create a new viewlet just for rendering our viewlet manager.
+One place to do it is in a {file}`main_template.pt`, but because we need to add this HTML output to a header section which is produced by _another_ viewlet manager, we need to create a new viewlet just for rendering our viewlet manager.
 Yo, dawg, we put viewlets in your viewlets so you can render viewlets!

-{file}`browser/viewlets/headerbottom.pt`:
+In {file}`browser/viewlets/headerbottom.pt`:

 ```xml
 <tal:comment replace="nothing">